Remote Patient Monitoring Systems and The Future of Medicine

 Postoperative monitoring can be a time-intensive process for both physicians and patients alike.

-Remote patient monitoring is one of the ways healthcare providers are tackling this problem.
+Remote patient monitoring is one of the ways healthcare providers tackle this problem.

-By enabling physicians to monitor their patients outside of the hospital or doctor’s office, they reduce the time patients spend in either of those places without risking patient health.
+Enabling physicians to monitor their patients outside the hospital or doctor’s office reduces patients' time in either place without risking their health.

 Decreased Readmission and Increased Prevention of Medical Emergencies Among Older Patients

-As we age we become susceptible to healthcare problems we didn’t need to worry about when we were younger.
+As we age, we become susceptible to healthcare problems that we didn’t need to worry about when we were younger.

 For this reason, older patients tend to need more care and attention than younger patients.

-Remote patient monitoring is one method healthcare providers are using to keep up with the needs of older patients.
+Remote patient monitoring is one method healthcare providers use to keep up with the needs of older patients.

 In fact, new evidence is emerging that even basic forms of remote patient monitoring (like telemedicine) can help decrease readmission and prevent medical emergencies among older patients.